Firewall Port Requirements

 This error indicates nginx cannot connect to the Flask backend (port 5000).
 Common causes:

-Flask app not running - Check if the app container is healthy:
+Flask app not running - Check if the web service is healthy:

 Symptom: Cannot access web interface externally